hpc-carpentry/hpc-carpentry.github.io/_posts/2019/11/2019-11-04-carpentries-vision.md

 ---
 layout: page
 authors: ["Tracy Teal", "Amy Hodge", "Kari L. Jordan"]
-teaser: "Our vision is to be the leading inclusive community teaching data and coding skills."
+teaser: "Our vision is to be the leading inclusive community teaching computing and data skills."
 title: "The Carpentries Vision Statement"
 date: 2019-11-04
 time: "09:00:00"